bentodev/bentolang/docs/bento in a nutshell.md

 When an overloaded definition is instantiated, Bento selects the parameter set that most closely matches the arguments specified in the instantiation, and constructs the definition utilizing the arguments as the values for the selected parameter set.
 Other parameters receive the null value for their base type.

 This presents a problem, however.
 If a parameter that is not in every parameter list is null, it's impossible to tell why merely by examining its value  -- it might not be in the selected parameter set, or it might have been passed a null value.
-So Bento provides the "with" statement, which is a special kind of conditional that tests whether a parameter is in the selected parameter set.
+So Bento provides the ```with``` statement, which is a special kind of conditional that tests whether a parameter is in the selected parameter set.

 Example:
 ```